High School Football America Founders

 It all began in 1993 when Jeff helped create and co-hosted the award-winning high school football highlights show called The Big Ticket in Allentown, Pennsylvania where he worked as WFMZ-TV’s sports director anchoring five-shows a day; performing play-by-play in several sports; was the voice of the Lehigh University men’s basketball team, plus the host of the Lehigh Sports Forum.

 Jeff & Trish actually met on the 10:00 news.
 Literally!
 Trish was the 10:00 PM Anchor and 5:00, 5:30 and 6:00 P.M.
 Live Reporter for all three shows.
-We left the station in Allentown to move to Chicago where Trish was named the first-ever anchor at Morningstar.com.
+They left the station in Allentown to move to Chicago where Trish was named the first-ever anchor at Morningstar.com.
 Jeff anchored and reported at Fox Sports Net doing nightly shows in the Bay Area, Chicago and Ohio.

 It was in Chicago where Trish and Jeff re-ignited the idea to do a high school sports multi-media project that would place a premium on great storytelling.

-As with any entrepreneurial endeavor, we needed to pay the bills while chasing the dream.
+As with any entrepreneurial endeavor, Jeff needed to pay the bills while chasing the dream.
 Luckily, a friend needed a public relations firm to work with his multi-billion dollar company.
 In 2003, Blitz Group was born as a boutique media firm that specialized in placing experts in the media.

-Blitz, as we like to call it, has won numerous awards for placing clients in/on most major national and international media outlets.
+Blitz has won numerous awards for placing clients in/on most major national and international media outlets.
 Since 2005, Blitz has garnered approximately $75 million in editorial media placements for its clients.

 In 2008, on a visit to Laguna Beach, California we were discussing possible names for the high school sports project that had picked-up steam over the previous year from Jeff’s writing of 52 blogs on high school football.
-That’s when Trish blurted out, “Hey, why don’t we call it High School Football America?”
+That’s when Trish blurted out, “Hey, why don’t you call it High School Football America?”

 Jeff loved it and bolted for the computer to see if the domain name/URL was available and it was!
 So with that, High School Football America was born!

-We began defining the project further with a goal of becoming a multi-media company with a bigger goal of being a national high school football radio show that would serve as a marketing tool to drive people to our website.
+Jeff began defining the project further with a goal of becoming a multi-media company with a bigger goal of being a national high school football radio show that would serve as a marketing tool to drive people to our website.

-With the goal of launching a national radio show, we developed two internet radio shows: one for the National High School Coaches Association and the other called High School Football America.
+With the goal of launching a national radio show, Jeff developed two internet radio shows: one for the National High School Coaches Association and the other called High School Football America.
 You can listen to both shows, on the ArtistFirst Worldwide Radio Network, plus this website.
 Both are highly successful; averaging a combined 150,000 downloads for each episode.

-With great numbers, we decided to go to the top of the media food-chain to look for a national media partner.
+With great numbers, Jeff decided to go to the top of the media food-chain to look for a national media partner.
 That partner was Fox Sports Radio, led by Don Martin in Los Angeles.

 Don, who is a huge high school sports fan having done some very creative high school sports coverage in Denver, said he liked the concept of a national high school football radio show, but wasn’t sure how to pull it off, since the book on such a huge undertaking hadn’t been written.